Mers4ult/deep-learning-coursera-ng/C4-Convolutional-Neural-Networks/readme.md

 w7, w8, w9
 ```

-By just letting all of these numbers be parameters and learning them automatically from data, we find that neural networks can actually learn low level features, can learn features such as edges, even more robustly than computer vision researchers are generally able to code up these things by hand.
+By just letting all of these numbers be parameters (instead of hardcoding them) and learning them automatically from data (using backpropagation), we find that neural networks can actually learn low level features, can learn features such as edges, even more robustly than computer vision researchers are generally able to code up these things by hand.

 #### Padding